rfougy/riv.systems/cms/blog/personal/2025-03-15_dear_ojiisan.md

 <br/>
 <br/>

-Moss on concrete,
-antique statues,
-rusted metal,
-all only possible with the passing of time.
+Moss on concrete, antique statues, rusted metal—only possible by the passing of time.

-All of these things and more remind me of you; your personal style, your sense of curation in ornaments and architecture, the houses and stores you've built from scratch.
+All of these things and more remind me of you: your personal style, your sense of curation for your boutique, the houses and stores you've built from scratch.

 <br/>
 <br/>